β‘ Lesson 18: Eevee Real-Time Rendering

 πͺ Enhanced Reflections

-- Capture environment for reflections
+- Captures the environment for local reflections

-- Show reflections of off-screen objects
+- Shows reflections of off-screen objects

 - Especially useful for reflective materials

-Adding a reflection probe:
+Adding a Sphere probe:

 - Middle of room for interior